 Misdiagnosis and failure to diagnose usually overlap.
 The doctor’s main duty is to carefully review your health condition and address it properly.
 If he or she fails to do that, it can lead to incorrect, delayed treatment, and in some cases, a wrongful death.
 One of the most compassionate medical malpractice lawyers in Maryland can help you handle your misdiagnosis case.

 It refers to any type of medical negligence related to a surgical procedure or post-operative care.
 Those errors happen more often than we think, so having an experienced medical malpractice attorney can help you win the compensation you deserve.

-We protect the mothers injured during the birthing process and whose children suffered birth injuries such as Erb’s palsy or cerebral palsy.
+We protect the mothers and infants injured during the birthing process that suffered birth injuries such as Erb’s palsy or cerebral palsy.
 They can file a claim for financial compensation for potentially permanent damage to the infant or themselves.

 EMERGENCY ROOM ERRORS

 Being a chaotic working environment, the risk of errors is significantly increased.
 If you believe the emergency room personnel is responsible for your injury, here at Dubo Law, you can get a free, no-commitment initial consultation, and we can discuss your options to receive the maximum compensation.